-According to Peterson Field Guide to Medicinal Plants and Herbs, willows hybridize very easily and species can be used interchangeably.
+Peterson Field Guide to Medicinal Plants and Herbs states willows hybridize very easily and species are interchangeable.
 I would suggest that this is true to an extent.
 However, as the Eclectic sources note above, I think it’s probably reasonable to say that there are still some uses specific to black willow.

 Summary of Potential Black Willow First Aid Uses